 Both previously present inside the composition (22), the square and the oval now coexist virtually (26).
-The oval is the real world and a white rectangle reminds us from inside the canvas that the endless variability of the world and the unpredictable course of life is an indissoluble unity.

-Everything that creates opposition in our common experience of everyday life, dividing and separating one thing from another, actually belongs to one and the same process.
+The oval is the real world and a white rectangle reminds us from inside the canvas that the endless variability of the world and the unpredictable course of life (the whole composition around the central rectangle) is an indissoluble unity.
+Everything that creates opposition in our common experience of everyday life, dividing and separating one one thing from another, actually belongs to one and the same process.
 While the oval served during the cubist phase to express an idea of the whole, it appeared at the same time as an overly absolute form.
-Mondrian sought to address the absolute and the universal but starting from the relative and the particular, i.e. from the real condition of everyday existence.
+Mondrian sought to address the absolute and the universal but starting from the relative and the particular, i.e. from the real condition of human everyday existence.